-- Pick an anchorage point that will support 5,000 lbs. per worker (strong enough to support a pickup truck); - Fall arrest systems should be rigged so employees can't free fall more than 6 feet (or contact any lower level); - Tie off above your head.
-A six-foot person who ties off at the feet could free-fall as much as 12 feet; - Place your anchorage directly above/behind your work area to void potential swing fall hazards; - Use the shortest lanyard possible.
-The shorter the tie-off, the shorter the fall; - Have anchorage points selected by a competent person; and - Have fall prevention equipment such as guardrails and coverings at floor openings and safetyinterlock
+- Pick anchorage points that support 5000 lbs./worker (support a pickup truck); - Fall arrest systems should be rigged so employees can't free fall more than 6 feet (or contact any lower level); - Tie off above your head.
+When a six foot person ties off at the feet, a free-fall could be as much as 12 feet; - Place anchorage directly above/behind your work area to avoid potential swing fall hazards; - Use the shortest lanyard possible.
+The shorter the tie-off, the shorter the fall; and - Have anchorage points selected by a competent person and personal fall protection with the American Nation Standard Institute (ANSI) approval.
+Make sure the equipment is in good condition.